When did gambling first become legal?

 1492 – Games of chance were undoubtedly played by sailors on Columbus’ ships.
 1638– The Puritans of Massachusetts enacted America’s first law against gambling.
 It was based on the Idleness Statute of 1633 which outlawed the possession, even in one’s home, of cards, dice, and gambling devices.

-Was gambling a problem in the 1800s?
+Was gambling illegal in the 50s?

 What were the first states to legalize gambling?